In this article, you’ll learn about our Anti-Bot Filter, which excludes bot activity from reports.

-Some actions in partners’ Projects can be performed by bots.
-Such impressions and clicks are reported and distort one’s view of the conversions of programs and tools as well as possible income and other rates.
-To make our partner statistics more accurate, we at Travelpayouts made a unique anti-bot filter.
+Bots can perform some actions on partners’ promotional channels (websites, blogs, etc).
+Such impressions and clicks distort one’s view of the performance of programs and tools as well as possible income and other rates.
+To make our partner statistics more accurate, we at Travelpayouts made a unique Anti-Bot Filter.
 It automatically excludes bot traffic from program reports.

 Which Traffic is Considered Bot Traffic?